PApostol/spark-submit/README.md

 main_file = 's3a://mybucket/file.jar'
 app = SparkJob(main_file, **spark_args)
 ```

+#### Testing

+You can do some simple testing with local mode Spark after cloning the repo:

+`python tests/run_test.py`

+Note any additional requirements for running the tests: `pip install -r tests/requirements.txt`

 #### Additional methods

 `spark_submit.system_info()`: Collects Spark related system information, such as versions of spark-submit, Scala, Java, Python and OS